Kepler homer, Dobnak pitching lead Twins over Indians 4-1

 TRAINER’S ROOM

-Indians: Manager Terry Francona said OF Delino DeShields was scheduled to participate in the intrasquad game at the team’s alternate site and then try to “simulate another one or two after that” as he makes his way back after testing positive for COVID-19.
+Indians: Francona said OF Delino DeShields was scheduled to participate in the intrasquad game at the team’s alternate site and then try to “simulate another one or two after that” as he makes his way back after testing positive for COVID-19.

 Twins: 3B Josh Donaldson left the game in the second inning with right calf tightness.
-The team said he’s considered day to day.
+Baldelli said he wouldn’t consider the injury to be a major issue but Donaldson is considered day to day.

 UP NEXT